furkansamed/camera_node/README.md

-This program takes, pictures from raspi camera when it is called via ROS node.
+This program takes, pictures from raspi camera and saves to folder /images when it is called via ROS node.